Cinch RSNC Rulebook

 - Additional points earned at the World Finals will count towards year-end prizes.
 For classes that are not completed Thursday & Friday, points will be applied based on rider standings going into the final round.
 Then on Saturday morning the #11 Ranch Hand (w/4 cap on sorter) will run to completion; final points from this class will be used to award prizes.
 The results from Saturday nights classes will not be used to determine prizes.

 Contestants must attend at least 4 shows prior to the State Finals in the state in which they wish to compete and also compete at that State Finals event to qualify in the points race for that state and for that state’s State Finals prizes.
-For an event to count as a qualifying show for the 2017 State Finals, contestants must enter a minimum of 5 times in each show.
-If a contestant qualifies in more than one state they have a chance to compete in more than one State Finals event.
+For an event to count as a qualifying show for the 2021 State Finals, contestants must enter a minimum of 5 times at each show.
+If a contestant qualifies in more than one state, they have a chance to compete in more than one State Finals event.
 If a contestant qualifies in 2 divisions, they have the chance to win a prize in both of the divisions.
 In the event that there is a tie on points for the State Finals prizes there will be a Tie Breaker Rule: Total # of cattle sorted in all classes at the finals that points were applied to will be the 1st tie breaker.
 If this does not solve the tie then we will go to the shortest amount of time it took to sort that amount of cattle.

 Good Luck to all!